What Is a Scrimmage in Basketball?

 A scrimmage in basketball is a practice game, typically between players on the same team.
 Some scrimmages are played against other teams for practice but have no competitive importance.
-This is done to practice game situations such as offense and defense systems.
+This is done to practice in-game situations such as specific offense and defense systems.

 Scrimmages can also be helpful for coaches who are making cuts or trying to decide on who to put in the starting five.
 Seeing players show off their skills in practice is different than seeing players in a competitive game.